 I currently have an investment property that I Airbnb to tenants (currently it’s being rented out long-term now due to COVID) and invest in mostly ETFs and a little bit in individual stocks.
 These investments give me access to international companies.

 I have a manager for my investment property, so I don’t spend much time on it.

 I don’t invest in any bonds, because I have a very high-risk tolerance and a long time horizon where I don’t need to touch my money for several decades.
 I do not recommend this for 95% of investors though.
 I think most investors should have some fixed income in their investment portfolios.
 I will likely shift some money out of equities and into fixed income as I get older.

 What I do will likely be very different than what is best for you.
 It’s up to you to figure out what are the best investments in Canada for yourself.

 Learning where to invest money in Canada doesn’t have to be overwhelming.
-Get educated about investments and figure out what are the best investments in Canada are for you.
+Get educated about investments and figure out what the best investments in Canada are for you.